 No sooner had I arrived home than the family doctor called and suggested that I come to see him.
 His first remark, "You've been burning the candle at both ends", was a prelude to the point of my visit.
-A routine x-ray taken in May had shown a shadow cal schedule of a TB patient.
-Breakfast was served at 7:30 each morning.
-Dessert consisted of a handful of pills nine at each meal.
-As a freshie I had some difficulty swallowing them one at a time, but in several weeks it became a one shot affair.
+A routine x-ray taken in May had shown a shadow the size of a dime in the apex of my right lung.
+He suggested that I see Dr. Scott at the Central Tuberculosis Clinic in Winnipeg.